ktn1234/let-me-perplexity-that/README.md

 # Let Me Perplexity That

+Did someone ask you a question that they could've answered themselves asking AI?
+Let me perplexity that.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.